abhijeetr7/Pomodoro-Timer-with-Mood-Board/README.md

 Polaroid Style: Mood board entries are displayed in a visually appealing polaroid style.

 Responsive Design: The layout adjusts for different screen sizes, working well on both mobile and desktop.

-Next Steps:

-Customization: You can easily change the Pomodoro, short break, and long break durations by modifying the POMODORO_DURATION, SHORT_BREAK_DURATION, and LONG_BREAK_DURATION constants in the JavaScript.

-Notifications: For a real-world application, you might want to add browser notifications or sound alerts when a session ends.

-Persistence: Currently, the mood board data is not saved if you close the browser.
-You could integrate a backend or use localStorage to save the mood board items.
-For multi-user functionality, Firebase Firestore would be an excellent choice for data storage.

-Image Upload: Instead of just image URLs, you could implement a more robust image upload feature (though this would require a backend).